dustinpfister/blog_posts/_posts/linux-bash-builtin.md

 ### [2.2 - The echo command](/2019/08/05/linux-echo/)

 The echo command is a way to go about echoing some text that is given as an argument to the standard output.
+This is another basic command that will pop up a lot in bash examples.
+If I just want to echo a value to the standard output this is the command to use, but there are a few other little things about it.
+For example there is the escape option and also a way to make it so it will one append a line breal at the end.

 ### [2.3 - The eval command](/2021/02/09/linux-eval/)

-Eval is a way to evaluate a stirng value as a bash command.
+Eval is a way to evaluate a string value as a bash command.

 ### [2.4 - type command](/2021/02/11/linux-type/)